Marine Mammals and Predators in Costa Rica

 DISTANCE TO THE FIELD SITE

-Teams based in Rincon will depart from the Puerto Jimenez pier for conducting research activities on the boat and travel to different areas in Golfo Dulce.
+Teams will depart from the Puerto Jimenez pier to conduct research activities on the boat and travel to different areas in Golfo Dulce.
 The drive from Rincon to Puerto Jimenez is approximately 30 minutes.

 FOOD AND WATER

 You’ll enjoy typical Costa Rican fare on this expedition, including rice and black beans, meat, vegetables, fruit, coffee, and juice.
-The team will eat breakfast and dinner together at the accommodations and will pack lunches to take into the field each day.
+The team will eat breakfast and dinner together at the accommodations and pack lunches to take into the field daily.
 The local staff will do all meal prep.

 TYPICAL MEALS